Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Exploring the effect of the separation and root shape conditions

-Notably, Figure \ref{fig:two_intro} shows how the conditions combine to place conflicting demands on $P(\tau_{1C} | I_2)$.
+Notably, Figure \ref{fig:two_intro} shows how the conditions combine to place conflicting demands on $P(\tau_{1C} | I_2)$ and $P(\tau_{2C}| I_2)$.
 The relative size condition rewards simultaneous introductions, i.e. $t_x = t_y$.
 The evolutionary separation condition rewards a large total time between the MRCA and introductions, i.e. $(t_x + t_y) \to \infty$.
 In combination, they reward increasing timings along the diagonal $t_x = t_y$.
 This coincidentally reduces the frequency of clades being ancestral and therefore increases the proportion of topologies deemed $\tau_{2C}$ by the root-shape condition.
 Accordingly, Figure \ref{fig:two_intro} shows the likelihood $P(\tau_{2C}| I_2)$ increasing along the diagonal $t_x = t_y$.
 However, for a topology to be deemed $\tau_{1C}$ by the root shape condition, one of the clades must be ancestral.
 Figure \ref{fig:two_intro} shows that this pulls $P(\tau_{1C}| I_2)$ back to a lower region near the origin, where the evolutionary separation condition is less likely to be satisfied.
 This reflects a straightforward reality; to produce two clades of similar sizes, separated by two or more mutations, with one of the clades being ancestral, requires a relatively unusual accident of growth or evolution.
-Where the authors omitted the relative size and evolutionary separation conditions, and replaced the root shape condition with the marginalization, they bypassed this conflict.
+To put it another way, to obtain a high likelihood of obtaining two clades of similar sizes, separated by two or more mutations, the reservoir must be assumed to be deep, but to obtain a high likelihood of one of the two introductions having the ancestral haplotype, the reservoir must be assumed to be shallow.
+Where the authors omitted the relative size and evolutionary separation conditions, and replaced the root shape condition with simple averaging, they bypassed this conflict.

-I then calculated Bayes factors using Equation \ref{eq:bayes_factor_detailed}, the new likelihoods, the authors' posterior probabilities and the compatibility equations \ref{eq:compatibility_1c} and \ref{eq:compatibility_2c}.
+I then calculated Bayes factors using Equation \ref{eq:bayes_factor_detailed}, the new likelihoods, the authors' posterior probabilities and the compatibility equations \ref{eq:compatibility_2c} and \ref{eq:compatibility_1c}.
 The resulting Bayes factors are shown in Figure \ref{fig:bf-surfaces}.